daengagiel17/task-tracker/README.md

 - Does not save old tracker if user press play button directly from task list while another tracker is running

 ## Plan
-- Autentiction and Profile
+- Autentication and Profile
 - Adding a description to each tracker isn't just a job description

 ## Component
 - Redux to manage state
 - Redux saga to allow Redux connect an api
-- Stopwatch for tracker time
+- Stopwatch React Native for tracker time
 - Navigation, preparation for further development which allows navigate many screens